 If you are unable to find your programme code, please contact: firstname.lastname@example.org.

-Staff are not automatically added to the courses on which they are teaching (although students are), so you will need to add yourself to your module-level and programme-level courses by selecting the 'Enrol as a Tutor on your Modules' link on the NILE Institution Page.
-You can find more information about this process on our guide: Finding and enrolling yourself onto your NILE course(s).
+Staff are not automatically added to the courses on which they are teaching, so you will need to add yourself to your module-level and programme-level NILE courses by selecting the 'Enrol as a Tutor on your Modules' link on the NILE Institution Page.
+You can find more information about this process on our FAQ: How do I enrol on or remove myself from a NILE course?

 You can create a course structure by using content containers, in particular, learning modules and folders.